Technology / System Admin

 One of the most challenging aspects of hosting any service or application is its upkeep.
 This is why many software engineers and in-house IT departments are turning to serverless applications.

 Hosting a database or any application is hard work.
 First, databases need to be designed and architected.
-There are entire college degrees devoted to this step alone.
+All college degrees are devoted to this step alone.

 Finally, databases need to be updated.
 That means applying patches that involve planning downtime and maintenance.
 If your database is set up for high availability or redundancy, those updates and changes must be synced across all DB nodes.